LukasL97/nextjs-server-actions-example/articleEN.md

 Actions have the advantage, that they provide type safety during compile time.
 When using route handlers, it can easily happen that, for instance, our request body on client side does not match the expected request body on server side.
-The static type checking on server actions prevents this error.
+The static type checking on Server Actions prevents this error.

 However, it is important to note that Server Actions, same as Route Handlers, are implemented as HTTP endpoints under the hood.